awazevr/front-end-technical-interview-task/README.md

   Is your code clean, modular, and easy to follow?

 - **Correctness**
-  Does the search functionality work per the requirements (3rd keypress, deduplicated results)?
+  Does the search functionality work per the requirements?

 - **Error Handling**
   How gracefully do you handle server errors and slow responses?

-- **UI/UX**
-  Is the interface intuitive?
-Does the user know when the app is loading or if an error occurred?

 ---